Trigger Point Injections

 A spasm normally begins after an injury but may also be from chronic muscle irritation and stress.
 When a muscle spasms, blood flow to the muscle is decreased.
-This causes the spasm to continue and/or worsen, leading to a vicious cycle of increased muscle spasms, decreased blood flow and increased pain*.
-Trigger point injections increase blood flow to the injected muscle, allowing the muscle to relax, thereby alleviating the spasm.
-This condition is typically not fixed by surgery.
+This causes the spasm to continue and/or worsen, leading to a vicious cycle of increased muscle spasms, decreased blood flow and increased pain.
+A very tiny needle is inserted into the muscle bundle and a mixture of a local anesthetic and an anti-inflammatory medication is injected in each trigger point.

 Before the injection, the locations of the trigger points in your muscles will be identified and marked.
 Your skin is then cleaned with alcohol swabs.
 A very tiny needle is inserted into the muscle bundle and the local anesthetic is injected when you begin to experience the pain in the muscle.
 Increased pressure or pain during the procedure is normal.
 However, if at any time the pain is too intense, please tell your provider to slow down your injection.
 There will be no steroid injected as this is not indicated to treat muscle spasms.
 After the injection, the needle is removed.
 This process is repeated until all trigger points are addressed, at which point the procedure is complete.

 - Medications that thin your blood

 - Current infection

 - Poorly controlled high blood pressure that may be giving you symptoms

 - Allergies to the any of the medications that may be used

 - Allergic reaction to medications used to clean your skin and/or medications injected

 - Puncture of the lung if done around the chest or back region